 We’re no longer together in the office to have face-to-face meetings, cross-company social gatherings, and those organic “watercooler” moments that make us feel like humans.
 And if we are back in an office, safety protocols have made previous gestures of connection a no-no, meaning we feel more sterile or awkward when interacting with teammates (geez, we miss hugs).
-Whether these points of connection were work-related or personal, not having them can make employees feel disconnected from each other, their company, and their work.
+Whether these points of connection were work-related or personal, not having them can make employees feel demotivated and disconnected from each other, their company, and their work.

 Distributed employees can feel isolated from the rest of the company, and even their own team in some circumstances.
 There’s an inherent lack of cross-departmental visibility in a remote work setting that can make employees feel as if they exist in a silo.
 No one sees you burning the midnight oil, or balancing work between your other personal and family responsibilities (to anyone remote homeschooling, major props).
 This means that recognition for great work has to be more intentionally executed, by front-line managers and from the leadership team.